-Water softeners reduce the hardness of your water, but the question is: what is soft water and how soft does it need to be?
+Water softeners reduce your water’s hardness, but customers often want to know what soft water is and how soft it needs to be.

 *Photos courtesy of C.F.
 ‘Chubb’ Michaud's experiment.

 Hard water contains high levels of calcium and magnesium ions.
-While these do not pose any harm to your health, they do cause buildup in your pipes, as well as keeping your soap from lathering properly.
+They do not pose any harm to your health, but they do cause buildup on your pipes and keep your soap from properly lathering.

-What’s really happening when soap scum is created is that your water is being softened.
+So, why does soap scum only happen with hard water?
+Adding soap to hard water actually softens it.
+The soap scum is the iron and magnesium removed from your water.
 That’s why you don’t get as many bubbles with hard water: all of the soap is going towards softening the water instead of cleaning your laundry or dishes.

 Do I have hard water?

 If your water leaves soap scum on your tub, sink or dishes and causes scale buildup in your pipes, you probably have hard water.